jelenatodorovic/crud-rest-example/README.md

 DELETE - /{documentId}/items/{itemId}

-note: After creating a document item, if you try reading a document you can see that document item is in the list of documents items included in document.
+note: After creating a document item, if you try reading a document you can see that document item is in the list of documents items included in document object.